InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-13-ecclesiastical-structure.md

 4) Apprentice Priesthood (humans: PCs)
 5) Priesthood (humans: supernaturally-enabled PCs):
-   In order to be considered for promotion into the priesthood, an apprentice must demonstrate the use of a siddhi (supernatural power).
+   In order to be considered for promotion into the priesthood, an apprentice must demonstrate the use of a siddhi (supernatural power) (i.e., the Trial of Fifth Level Initiation).
    Each priest is therefore understood to be divinely empowered--divinely appointed, even.
 6) High Priesthood (humans: supernaturally-enabled PCs):
    Leader/figurehead for a faction of priests.